-Having recently cruised the Columbia River on Lindblad Expeditions's National Geographic Sea Bird, we know that there are pluses and minuses to this type of travel.
+Having cruised on a number of expedition vessels in several of these destinations, we know that there are pluses and minuses to this type of travel.
 To put it in perspective, here are the pros and cons of expedition cruising.